MarbleHE/HECO/README.md

 x = (condition)*5 + (1-condition)*21;
 ```
 without using any If statement.
-Furthermore, the simplifier evaluates parts of the computation that are known at compile time (e.g., arithmetic expressions), after having inlined the variable values.
+Furthermore, the simplifier evaluates parts of the computation that are known at compile time, e.g., arithmetic or logical expressions.

 #### Cone-Rewriting